-This Rental Assistance Agreement is entered into betweer n ("Agency") The purpose of this Agreement is to assist the Househo wner").
-Id identified in Section I below to lease a decent, safe, and tal assistance payments to the Owner on behalf of Household I. Dwelling Unit and Household This Agreement applies only to the Household and Dwellir to the Household through a separate and distinct lease agr ng Unit designated below.
-Owner has leased the Dwelling Unit reement.
-Dwelling Unit ("Unit") Head of Household II.
-Term of Agreement The term of this Agreement shall begin on notice from Agency. and shall end upon 30 days written subject to change at any time during the term of this Agre paid to Owner on or about the first day of the month for equal to the difference between the Unit rent and the ren eleculated solely by the Agency, of the Unit rent.
-This amount is eement.
-Any portion of the rent that is paid by Agency will be which the Unit rent is due.
-The rental assistance payment is not paid by the Household; at no time shall the rent paid by the Unit rent.
-The Agency assumes no obligation for the Unit rent, old, for damages or other amounts owed to the Owner. changes in rent, utilities, ownership or mailing add the Owner and the Household, including but not limited to, Agency Landlord/Owner Signature Signature Typed/Printed Name of Representative Typed/Printed Name of Representative Date
+This Rental Assistance Agreement is entered into between ("Agency") and ("Ow ner"). d identified in Section I below to lease a decent, safe, and assistance payments to the Owner on behalf of Household I. Dwelling Unit and Household This Agreement applies only to the Household and Dwelling to the Household through a separate and distinct lease agre g Unit designated below.
+Owner has leased the Dwelling Unit Dwelling Unit ("Unit") Head of Household II.
+Term of Agreement The term of this Agreement shall begin on notice from Agency. and shall end upon 30 days written equal to the difference between the Unit rent and the rent which the Unit rent is due.
+The rental assistance payment is paid by the Household; at no time shall the rent paid by the nit rent.
+The Agency assumes no obligation for the Unit rent, ld, for damages or other amounts owed to the Owner.
+IV.
+Notification to the Agency During the term of this Agreement, Owner agrees to provid A. Amendments to the lease agreement between the changes in rent, utilities, ownership or mailing address. e Owner and the Household, including but not limited to, Agency Landlord/Owner Signature Signature Typed/Printed Name of Representative Typed/Printed Name of Representative Date Date